-If you want to keep bees, there is a lot of equipment you’ll need, but first and foremost you’ll need a hive for the bees to live in!
-You can buy a hive ready-made or flat-packed, or you can make one yourself.
-Instructions below are for making what is called a ‘top bar hive’ (also called a Warre hive), which is the simplest type of hive to build and deal with.
+If you want to keep bees, there is a lot of equipment you’ll need, but first and foremost you’ll need a beehive for them to live in!
+You can buy a beehive ready-made or flat-packed, or you can make one yourself.
+The plans below are for making what is called a ‘top bar beehive’ (also called a Warre hive), which is the simplest type of hive to build and deal with.

 You will need the following to make your hive, along with basic DIY skills.